-The risk of injury goes hand in hand with summer activities.
-We have tips to help you determine when your child might have a fracture requiring medical attention.
+The risk of injury goes hand in hand with outdoor activities.
+We have tips to help identify signs of a fracture if your child suffers an injury during playtime.

 Outdoor sports and activities are a wonderful way for children to develop healthful fitness habits.
-Children’s bones are remarkably resilient to the rough and tumble of summer play; young bones have more flexibility and a thicker protective covering than adult bones.
-However, as children increase the amount of time they play during summer months, the risk of injury does increase.
+Children’s bones are remarkably resilient to the rough and tumble of seasonal play; young bones have more flexibility and a thicker protective covering than adult bones.
+However, as children increase the amount of time they play, the risk of injury does increase.
 Fractures, more commonly known as broken bones, are a common childhood injury.
 In fact, for children under six years of age, fractures are the fourth most common injury.

 Falls are the most common—but not the most serious—cause of fractures.
 The most damaging breaks usually occur as the result of car crashes.
 When breaks do occur, the fracture may be partial or complete.
 There are several types of fractures.

 - Greenstick fractures occur when the bone bends like green wood, and breaks only on one side.